Are you open today?

 Will everyone be required to wear a mask?

-The Texas Pool asks all guests to cover their face when coming or going through the front gate area.
-We also ask that you cover your face when you approach the front desk or lifeguards.
+The Texas Pool encourages guests who are not vaccinated to cover their face when coming or going through the front gate area or when approaching the front desk or lifeguards.

-The CDC encourages most everyone to wear a face mask when in public.
-However, the CDC does NOT recommend a face mask in the water as it is too hard to breath when the mask gets wet.
+The CDC encourages people who have not received a COVID-19 vaccine to wear a face mask when in public.
+However, the CDC does NOT recommend a face mask in the water as it is too hard to breathe when the mask gets wet.
 Therefore, we ask both you and our lifeguards to wear masks when interacting face-to-face but NOT while in the water.
 No masks should be worn in the water.

 The lifeguards will not wear a mask on the stand.
 In the event of an emergency, lifeguards will need to get in the water quickly for a rescue.